John Frampton (Team Leader)

 Kiha Kim

-Lauren Pugsley-DeBruyn (Co-Supervised w/ Jan Rainey)
+Lauren Pugsley-DeBruyn (Co-Supervised with Jan Rainey)

-Madelaine Robertson (Co-Supervised w/ Jan Rainey)
+Madelaine Robertson (Co-Supervised with Jan Rainey)

 Bailey Fletcher